Dmdv/block-reporter/README.md

 MICRO_AUTH_NAMESPACE - Namespace for the services auth account, go.micro
 MICRO_AUTH_PUBLIC_KEY - Public key for JWT auth (base64 encoded PEM)
 MICRO_AUTH_PRIVATE_KEY - Private key for JWT auth (base64 encoded PEM)
 MICRO_CONFIG - The source of the config to be used to get configuration

-# block-reporter
-Latest blocks monitoring and persisting in the MongoDB